Fumika Baba

 Fumika Baba (馬場 ふみか, Baba Fumika) is a Japanese actress and model.
 She was scouted on a local street when she was in high school, and started working as a model for the local free newspaper, Niigata Bishōjo Zukan.
 Baba was also part of a young performers troupe called Apricot.

-Her acting debut was in the 2014 film Puzzle.
+Baba made her acting debut in the 2014 film Puzzle, and won the Yokohama Film Festival's Best Newcomer Award in 2023 for her performance in Love is Light.
 She has expressed her admiration for the actress Fumi Nikaidō.